Alfresco/docs-alfresco/content-accelerator/latest/admin/index.md

 1. Set the default action to launch when navigating to the folder level.
 This is commonly set to View All Documents, which displays a list of documents in the selected folder.

 1. Set the action icon
-2. Toggle whether or not the action's permissions are evaluated in &quot;Why Can't I...&quot;, which will indicate to the user what requirement is preventing them from executing the action.
+2. Toggle whether or not the action's permissions are evaluated in "Why Can't I...", which will indicate to the user what requirement is preventing them from executing the action.

 For more detail on configuring actions, see the Action Configuration section.